 The lineup is Lany Cardona Adaog (Team Titus), the PA/Talking Chinoy 5000M Champion and most improved athlete.
-While Lany fares better at the longer events, she is a very strategic runner that could pull a surprise.
+While Lany fares better at the longer events, she is a strategic runner who could pull a surprise.

 Cherry Andrin of Cebu the CESAFI 3000M Champion.

-The veteran Nheann Barcena, a 4x Milo Marathon Champion in her college days, was the UAAP Record Holder in 800 and 1500 and ran the 800 at the 2005 SEA Games.
+In her college days, the veteran Nheann Barcena, a 4x Milo Marathon Champion, was the UAAP Record Holder in 800 and 1500 and ran the 800 at the 2005 SEA Games.

 The youngster, Janice Nemi from the CANTAFA, finished 2nd in the 1000m PA Fantasia virtual meet.

 It’s also a wide variety of athletes joining Duathlete Pawie Fornea, the SEA Games Bronze medalist in mixed relays, and Razibel Fabellon, the 2018 national high jump champion.